Hunter (Björk song): Music and lyrics

 The opening track of Homogenic, "Hunter" showcases the hybrid elements of strings and electronic backing beats through the album.
 It blends the live sound of the Icelandic String Octet —orchestrated by Eumir Deodato—, Yasuhiro Kobayashi's accordion and "stuttering computer beats and beeps" programmed by Mark Bell.
 Music journalist Evelyn McDonnell wrote "the production showed Björk's steeping in the cutting edge of electronic dance-music culture, her embrace of techno futurism, her time spent pulling all-nighters in London clubs.
 But the emotion was ancient, deeply human".
 The song has been described as "dark", "uncompromising" and "icy".
 According to Ray Gun, "Hunter" evokes an eerie terrain with rolling techno beats and strings penetrating the air like a toxic fog.
 Björk's vocals have been much celebrated in the track.
 They have been described as what "[ties] the whole shebang together together [...]: full of reverberating menace and trepidation on the verses, then bursting into full-throated confession, layers of her voice pitching next to each other then cascading together".
 The Wire wrote that Björk's voice "oscillates between steely-edged determination and uncontained freedom".

 Björk incorporated elements of traditional Icelandic culture.
 She uses the interval of the fifth throughout the song, such as in the cellos; fifths were common in Icelandic folk songs.
 Elements of Maurice Ravel's Boléro were also noted.
-René T. A. Lysloff and Leslie C. Gay, Jr. wrote: "one of the three main sections of the whole song is the Bolero ostinato (0:00-1:36).
-The sounds Björk uses to cover the rhythmic patterns from Bolero are tightly interwoven".
-The song features "militaristic" electronic percussion programmed by Mark Bell.
-Björk recorded the vocals, bassline and chord structure before Bell met her in Spain; after she explained how she wanted the percussion to sound, Bell recorded one take on a Roland TR-909 drum machine.
+René T. A. Lysloff and Leslie C. Gay, Jr. wrote: "One of the three main sections of the whole song is the Bolero ostinato (0:00-1:36).
+The sounds Björk uses to cover the rhythmic patterns from Bolero are tightly interwoven."
+The "militaristic" percussion was programmed on a Roland TR-909 drum machine by Bell.
+Björk recorded the vocals, bassline and chord structure before Bell met her in Spain.
+After she explained how she wanted the percussion to sound, Bell recorded one take.
 Engineer Markus Dravs said: "We all had a go on the filtering and played around with the decay of each individual drum."

 Björk sings: "If travel is searching / And home has been found / I'm not stopping / I'm going hunting".
-Sal Cinquemani of Slant Magazine noted self-mockery towards "her own idyllic disposition" in the lyrics "I thought I could organize freedom / How Scandinavian of me!"
+Sal Cinquemani of Slant Magazine noted self-mockery of "her own idyllic disposition" in the lyrics "I thought I could organize freedom / How Scandinavian of me!"
 That line was covered in various reviews; it has been described as "hilarious" and "derisively" delivered.
 When asked about the meaning of those lines, Björk replied: